-Monday, 18 June 2012
+Monday 18 June 2012

-Where cyclists must cross a road which is used by an appreciable number of motor vehicles, central reservations make a huge difference to safety.
+Where cyclists or pedestrians must cross a road which is used by an appreciable number of motor vehicles, central reservations make a huge difference to safety.
 They allow the cyclist to cross just one stream of traffic at once, which is moving in one direction, before making a second decision from the centre of the road before crossing again.

 Of course, such a reservation needs to be adequate in size.
 The crossing shown above, in a residential area in Assen by the local shops, allows two cyclists travelling in each direction to pass each other, and is long enough for a bicycle with trailer to stop safely in the middle. it also has a completely separate crossing for pedestrians, and of course both the cycle and pedestrian paths on both sides of the street.
 The speed limit for cars is 50 km/h (30 mph).